-In Begging the Heavens, the seventh episode of Kabaneri of the Iron Fortress, the break-neck pace of the first part of the season eases up a bit.
-The Koutetsujou finds a station that’s still populated by humans.
+In Kabaneri of the Iron Fortress Episode 7, Begging the Heavens, the break-neck pace of the first part of the season eases up a bit.
+The Koutetsujou found a station that humans still populated.
 Mumei get to enjoy herself for a change — she even goes shopping with Yukina, Kajika, and others!
 Ikoma and Takumi teach a bushi to be more polite to a merchant.
 And finally, we get to meet Mumei’s brother, Biba.

 The Koutetsujou finds Shitori Station still full of living people (instead of Kabane), and they stop for some much needed provisions.
 Ayame takes Kurusu and Kibito on a courtesy call to the station’s leaders, who were busy meeting with a representative of the Shogunate.
-That visit is filled with political intrigue and bodes badly for our heroes.
-After waiting for as long as Ayame thought was enough, she decides to demonstrate their jet bullets to a minister.
+That amount of political intrigue bodes badly for our heroes.
+Ayame finally decided she had waited enough.
+She decided to demonstrate their jet bullets to a minister.
 He finds the demonstration so impressive that he agrees to help provision the train.

 Meanwhile, Ikoma and Takumi were stocking up on supplies when a bushi barges in and demands the merchant drop what he was doing to fix the bushi’s gun.
 Takumi objects so strongly that the bushi drew his sword in retaliation.
 Fortunately for Takumi, Ikoma intervenes and throws the bushi into the street.
 Ikoma promises to tell the merchant about their jet bullets.